On this page:

 Year 1 | Period 1

-You will start by learning workplace safety, materials and tools.
-You will then learn suspension, wheels, systems, hydraulics level one, hydraulic brake systems, electrical level one, electronics level one as well as airbrakes.
+You'll learn about workplace safety, materials and tools.
+You'll learn about suspension, wheels, systems, hydraulics level one, hydraulic brake systems, electrical level one, electronics level one and airbrakes.

 Year 2 | Period 2

-You will learn engine fundamentals, service, repair, engine systems, diesel fuel injection systems, electronic fuel management as well as heavy duty charging and cranking systems.
+You'll learn engine fundamentals, service, repair, engine systems, diesel fuel injection systems, electronic fuel management, heavy duty charging and cranking systems.

 Year 4 | Period 4

-You will learn powertrain (specific to truck and transport), steering, antilock brake systems, air conditioning as well as vehicle electrical diagnosis, failure and analysis.
+You'll learn about powertrain (specific to truck and transport), steering, antilock brake systems, air conditioning, vehicle electrical diagnosis, failure and analysis.

 The term of apprenticeship for a heavy-duty equipment mechanic (Off-road) is three years (three 12-month periods) including a minimum of 1500 hours of on-the-job training and eight weeks of classroom instruction each year.